sussy-code/providers/README.md

 features:
  - scrape popular streaming websites
- - works in both browser and NodeJS server
+ - works in both browser and server-side
- - choose between all streams or non-protected stream (for browser use)

 > This package is still WIP